davidpots/playsongnotes/_songs/[John Denver] Rocky Mountain High.md

 ## Strumming

-If you prefer to strum, here's a patter you can use for the entire song.
+If you prefer to strum, here's a pattern you can use for the entire song.
 I show it here with the D / Em / G / A for context.

     D                               Em              G       A
     ↓   ↓ ↑ ↓   ↓ ↑ ↓   ↓ ↑ ↓   ↓ ↑ ↓   ↓ ↑ ↓   ↓ ↑ ↓   ↓ ↑ ↓   ↓ ↑